sitevision/sitevision-apps/packages/create-sitevision-app/README.md

 The project will depend on [@sitevision/sitevision-scripts](../sitevision-scripts), which gives the project access to utility scripts for building and deployment.

+### Version 3.0.0

+You might run in to issues creating a new app if you have an old version of `@sitevision/create-sitevision-app` installed globally.
+To fix this, run: `npx @sitevision/create-sitevision-app@3 your-app` to update to the latest version.

 ## Utility scripts

 ### `npm run create-addon`